If you'd like accessibility information for our HUBS building, view our online access guides.

 These guides explain how to change the font in your operating system.
 You can also change the default font in specific programmes such as web browsers, which will make it easier to use this website and the websites we may link to.

 Some people find certain text and background colour combinations difficult to read, while others prefer to always have a specific colour, such as white text on a black background.
 These guides explain how you can change the text and background colours in your operating system and browser to better suit your needs.

-You can make your computer talk in a number of ways, which can be a valuable facility for people who have difficulties with reading, for someone who can't see very well or at all, and for those who need to give their eyes a rest.
+You can make your device talk in a number of ways, which can be a valuable facility for people who have difficulties with reading, for someone who can't see very well or at all, and for those who need to give their eyes a rest.
 These guides explain how to use the built-in speech function in your operating system.
 There are also third-party screen-readers and text-to-speech software applications available.

-Make it talk
+Make your device talk

 If you wish to leave feedback or would like to contact us regarding this page, please get in touch.